intel/intel-technology-enabling-for-openshift/kmmo/README.md

 * On-premise Build Mode: With this mode, Users and build their own driver container image on-premise and then deploy it on the cluster.

-* CI/CD mode: This mode is used to automatically build, package the driver container image, test, certificate and release it on the Red Hat ecyosytem Catalog.
-It is mainly used to construct the [OOT driver CI/CD pipeline](https://github.com/intel/intel-data-center-gpu-driver-for-openshift/tree/main/pipeline#deploy-oot-driver-cicd-pipeline-on-openshift-cluster)

 ### Managing Intel dGPU driver with KMM Operator

 Below operations are verified on OCP-4.12 bare metal cluster.